microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/Update-MgPolicyCrossTenantAccessPolicyPartner.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

+AUTOMATICUSERCONSENTSETTINGS <IMicrosoftGraphInboundOutboundPolicyConfiguration>: inboundOutboundPolicyConfiguration
+  - `[(Any) <Object>]`: This indicates any property can be added to this object.
+  - `[InboundAllowed <Boolean?>]`: Defines whether external users coming inbound are allowed.
+  - `[OutboundAllowed <Boolean?>]`: Defines whether internal users are allowed to go outbound.

 B2BCOLLABORATIONINBOUND <IMicrosoftGraphCrossTenantAccessPolicyB2BSetting>: crossTenantAccessPolicyB2BSetting
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Applications <IMicrosoftGraphCrossTenantAccessPolicyTargetConfiguration>]`: crossTenantAccessPolicyTargetConfiguration